-The NTD Drug Discovery Booster project aims to speed up the process and cut the cost of finding new treatments for leishmaniasis and Chagas disease.
+Speed up the process and cut the cost of finding new treatments for Chagas disease and leishmaniasis by bringing together pharmaceutical companies in a multilateral, simultaneous, and non-competitive search process

 The innovation of the Drug Discovery Booster not only lies in the multilateral approach, but also in the iterative nature of the search, meaning companies will continually examine their libraries for better matches as the search is refined.
 This will significantly condense down the time it will take to find new, promising treatment leads.

 The GHIT Fund, launched in 2013, stimulates and supports such international global health research and development partnerships.
 Through an initial grant of EUR 640,000/ 79.5 million Japanese Yen, a second grant of EUR 470,000/ 55 million Japanese Yen, and a third grant of EUR 1.2 million/ 158 million Japanese Yen provided to DNDi, GHIT will support the involvement of the four Japanese companies in this project.

 ‘IPK joined DNDi’s new initiative, the NTD Drug Discovery Booster programme, that cuts the cost of early-stage drug discovery, accelerates and expands discovery of new drugs for NTDs.
 In 2016, we identified four hit series that are currently advancing to further development.
 It is our hope that we can soon identify a breakthrough compound for patients.’David Shum, Group Leader, Assay Development & Screening, Institut Pasteur Korea, South Korea

 - 27 July 2020 – Five years of the Neglected Tropical Diseases (NTD) Drug Discovery Booster

 - 29 March 2018- DNDi welcomes Astellas to the NTD Drug Discovery Booster